Configuration And Administration By Using Options And Annexes

 - Settings that are specified in the Person object that corresponds to the agent.

 You can override options only in the interaction-workspace section.
 Therefore, you must replicate the interaction-workspace section to the annex of the object level at which you want the override to occur (Tenant, Group, User, or Transaction).

 Other Applicable Object Hierarchies

-Some specific Workspace Web Edition options can be defined in other objects and object hierarchies, such as: Action Codes--for example: Not Ready reason codes.
-The hierarchy is defined by the order in which the objects or codes are listed.
+Some specific Interaction Workspace options can be defined in other objects and object hierarchies, such as: Action Codes -- For example: Not Ready reason codes.

 Overriding Options by Using a Routing Strategy